ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 list of challenges is then listed at the end.
 Line folding is only used to fit the document formatting constraints and not supported in actual requests.

+The last challenge on this list includes Basic authentication, a grease challenge, and a valid challenge for token type `0x0001`.
+Correct client implementations will ignore the Basic and grease challenges.

 ~~~
 token-type-0: 0x0002